 I can’t be 100% certain about this, because, although I’ve searched around, I haven’t found any research comparing the impacts of different toothbrushes.
 If anyone knows of any lifecycle assessments on this, please do write in.
 Otherwise, I’m offering my best guess.

-I haven’t found a tooth-friendly solution to the problem of waste from toothpaste tubes.
 There are a number of ideas popular with zero wasters, such as toothpaste in glass jars or recipes made with bicarbonate of soda.
 However, I don’t feel able to recommend any of these because:

 a) I am not convinced that these are good for your teeth – my dentist warns against brushing your teeth every day with bicarb, or using toothpastes that don’t contain fluoride.